seanbutler/3DWebTechCourse/_worksheets/03-AddingRealism.markdown

 ## Step 2 - Read Up and View Example Materials

 Materials are the way we tell computer graphics how a surface responds to lighting.
 There are different kinds depending on what effect we are looking for.
-In general though the more realisting, the more expensive it is to compute.
+In general though the more realistic, the more expensive it is to compute.
 NB: by expensive we mean it takes longer for the computer to work out the graphics and so your program will run more slowly.

 if you go to threejs.org and within the documentation search for "Material" you should see a long list of Material types: